How to Dress for a Formal or Casual Interview

 - If possible, cover tattoos

 You can bring your smartphone but make sure it's on mute or vibrate during your interview.
-This avoids the risk of getting a distracting loud text alert or phone call mid-interview.
+It avoids the risk of getting a distracting loud text alert or phone call mid-interview.

 How to Dress for a More Casual Interview